What Would you Blow $1,600.70 on?

 I love doing the side hustles, but I knew April was going to be a big month with limited time.
 I switched my focus a little, did some reviews and giveaways plus planned time out.
 April is my birthday month and it was school holidays.
 Trying to juggle career, side hustles, kids (my eldest has autism so it’s not a walk in the park here) and my needs weren’t going to work.
 I chose to spend in areas I needed/wanted to and simply relax more.

 Selling things on the side has been my main side hustle, which is where the $1,600.70 came in.
 However, we had a bit of travel in April plus issues at school so it wasn’t practical to sell things.
-When I focus on it, I have made over $10,000 a month (I have an eBook all about how I do it here).
+When I focus on it, I have made over $10,000 a month.

 My main income comes from public speaking, consulting and blogging.
 To find out more about setting up a blog and making money from it check out this post.
-For my blog income, it’s mostly affiliate links, sales of my eBooks – How to make over $10,000 a month reselling stuff and 26 Ingredients), ads on the site etc.
+For my blog income, it’s mostly affiliate links, ads on the site etc.